Services for Alumni and Visitors

 - Access to Bethel's Digital Library, which includes past Clarion issues, yearbooks, study abroad photos and more.

-- Alumni borrowing privileges: alumni may register for a library card with any of our libraries that will allow them to check out most types of material from that library.
+- Alumni borrowing privileges: alumni may register for a free library card with any of our libraries that will allow them to check out most types of material from that library.
 A card can be secured in the following ways:

 - In person at any of our circulation desks